DemoWayOfficial/mcp-server/README.md

 [![npm package][npm-img]][npm-url] [![Downloads][downloads-img]][downloads-url] [![Issues][issues-img]][issues-url] [![Commitizen Friendly][commitizen-img]][commitizen-url]

-Helps you provide any webpage or multiple pages and interactions from a user flow to the AI, so it can modify them based on your instructions and generate new designs or front-end code.
+DemoWay MCP Server allows you to provide an existing single page or all pages in a functional flow to the AI for further modification, generating new page designs or frontend code.

+You need to install the [DemoWay browser extension](https://chromewebstore.google.com/detail/demoway/nagpcohhbjekmliolabhhnmgcjndbbdi) to use it with the DemoWay MCP Server.

 ## Available Tools

+- `download_demo_step_pretty_html`: Download the captured pages in an AI-friendly HTML format to your local computer
-- `search_demo_step`: Search step by keyword in a demo
+- `search_demo_step`: Search for a specific page by keyword in the specified demo
-- `download_demo_step_pretty_html`: Download demo's step pretty html

 ## Usage

-## Configuration
+### Configuration

 ```json
 {